How Can I Find An ADHD Assessment?

 • Through a vocational program

-If you think you may have ADHD, seeking a formal diagnosis could help you understand your symptoms.
-Your ADHD testing results may be given as a written report or through an online portal.
+If you think you may have ADHD, seeking a formal ADHD diagnosis from a qualified healthcare provider could help you understand your symptoms.
+Your ADHD assessment results may be given as a written report or through an online portal.
 You might be able to show it to doctors, therapists, and family to get services that benefit you.

-Those that perform ADHD testing for individuals may be psychiatrists, neuropsychologists, psychologists, or another type of medical professional.
+Those that perform assessments to diagnose ADHD may be psychiatrists, neuropsychologists, psychologists, or another type of medical professional.
+In some cases, a family doctor or primary care physician may be able to provide a diagnosis as well.
 Some doctors might label themselves "ADHD specialists."
-Depending on their role, they may or may not prescribe medication or additional services after your diagnosis.
+Depending on their role, they may or may not prescribe medication or additional services after your ADHD diagnosis.

-If you're curious whether you have ADHD, you can take an ADHD test online as a first step.
-An ADHD online test does not substitute for a doctor's diagnosis or professional services.
-However, it may help push you toward a formal diagnosis if you're unsure.
+If you're curious whether you have ADHD, you can take an ADHD assessment online as a first step.
+An ADHD online assessment does not substitute for a doctor's diagnosis or professional services.
+However, it may help push you toward a formal ADHD diagnosis if you're unsure.
 It could also help you cope with your feelings and validate your experiences.
-Consider bringing your results to your appointment with your provider.
+Consider bringing your screening results to your appointment with your provider.
+There are several different online ADHD tests available, including the Adult ADHD Test from the Attention Deficit Disorder Association.

 An ADHD evaluation may be performed by a psychiatrist, psychologist, clinical social worker, or another behavioral health professional.
-Your physician may also be able to perform an ADHD evaluation.
-Some insurance companies may require that you visit a psychiatrist for treatment, such as medications.
+A medical doctor (e.g., your primary care provider) may also be able to perform an ADHD evaluation for diagnosis.
+Some insurance companies may require that you visit a psychiatrist for certain forms of treatment, such as ADHD medications.

-While every doctor may have a different evaluation process, there are general steps you might expect when going to your assessment.
+While every doctor may have a different evaluation process, there are general steps you might expect when going to your assessment to diagnose ADHD.
 Prepare for your appointment by writing down your concerns and questions.
 Your doctor may request your medical records before your appointment.
-If you see a physician, you may check your blood pressure and heart rate or get blood tests done.
+If you see a physician, you may check your blood pressure and heart rate or get blood assessments done.

-After an interview about your symptoms, you might also partake in testing involving IQ, memory, inkblots, mental health, sensory sensitivities, and ADHD symptom self-reports.
-Some individuals might complete puzzles or timed tasks.
-Although there may be no "right" way to complete these tests, if you feel nervous, let your testing provider know.
+After an interview about your potential symptoms of ADHD, you might also partake in assessments involving IQ, memory, inkblots, mental health, sensory sensitivities, and ADHD symptom self-reports.

 Several conditions can present with symptoms similar to ADHD, such as depression and anxiety.
 There are comorbid conditions associated with ADHD as well, such as autism and dyslexia.
 Additional medication or therapy may be recommended if a comorbid condition is identified.